 Cedar Lake Recreation Site is located on a forested bench above the Columbia River, near Golden, in Kicking Horse Country.
 The campground and day-use areas are set within the larger Moonraker Recreation Area, a rugged forested mountain environment and home to Rocky Mountain wildlife.

-The 23-site primitive campground (no water, no electricity) is perfect for tenting and 4x4 campers; a few sites accommodate larger RV units.
+The 22-site primitive campground (no water, no electricity) is perfect for tenting and 4x4 campers; a few sites accommodate larger RV units.
 The Campground is open May 1 to October 15 annually and is pet-friendly.
 The beaches and picnic areas are lakeside with separate parking and a vault toilet.
 Sites are available on a first come, first serve basis; no reservations accepted.
-Please contact Trina at email@example.com.
+Please contact Trina at firstname.lastname@example.org.

-Cedar Lake Recreation Site will see new construction in 2018 and 2019.
+Cedar Lake Recreation Site will see more new construction in 2019.
 This includes the addition of 12 new camp sites with new picnic tables and fire rings.
-A new pit toilet will be installed, as well as new signage.
-In partnership with Rec Sites and Trails BC, as well as the Golden Rod & Gun Club, the CSRD will also be installing a new swimming and fishing dock in the spring of 2019.
+Two new pit toilets have been installed, as well as new signage.
+In partnership with Rec Sites and Trails BC, the Freshwater Fisheries Society and the Golden Rod & Gun Club, the CSRD has installed a new swimming and fishing dock.

 - $15 Per Night